esteinig/netviewr/docs/POPGENOM.md

 Before using `Netview` to obtain a mutual *k*-nearest-neighbor graph, a distance matrix should be computed that is suitable for your type of data.
 For example, for eukaryotic SNP panels, you may want to use the `1-IBS` matrix that can be computed in `PLINK`.
 For others applications, e.g. in bacterial pathogen whole genome sequence data, you may want to compute a simple SNP distance matrix from reference alignments, e.g. with the excellent Rust package [`psdm`](https://github.com/mbhall88/psdm).
 You can also use a phylogenetic tree as the basis for your distance matrix, e.g. by computing pairwise root-to-tip distance between samples, or even using a non-genetic distance measure of similarity.

 Ideally the input matrix has few missing data, as these may bias the mutal nearest-neighbor algorithm to find similarity between individuals with shared missing sites.
-Data on which the distances are based should be reasonably high resolution (i.e. SNPs, not microsatellites) as ultimately we employ a 'dumb' machine learning approach which requires suitable high resolution
+Data on which the distances are based should be reasonably high resolution (i.e. SNPs, not microsatellites) as ultimately we employ a 'dumb' machine learning approach which requires suitable high resolution.

 ### Population graph inference

+`Netviewr` can be used along with a `data.frame` or `tibble` to overlay data on the nodes (indivudals) in the graph.
+For example, you may want to highlight admixture proportions of each individual across the network topology, or investigate the assignment of predefined populations (e.g. pedigrees) compared with the genetic population structure.

+> ⚠️ Data must have the same number of rows as there are nodes and **in the same order** as rows in the input distance matrix.

 Let's create a series of mutual k-nearest-neighbor graph from random distances between 20 samples: